celery/celery/docs/userguide/canvas.rst

     (proj.tasks.add(2, 2), proj.tasks.add(4, 4))

-If you **call** the group, the tasks will be applied one after one in the current process, and a :class:`~@TaskSetResult` instance is returned which can be used to keep track of the results, or tell how many tasks are ready and so on::
+If you **call** the group, the tasks will be applied one after one in the current process, and a :class:`~celery.result.GroupResult` instance is returned which can be used to keep track of the results, or tell how many tasks are ready and so on::